i2pt/UBLRPSUI/README.md

 # UBLRPSUI
 This repo contains MATLAB code and dataset of the article

-Md Abul Hayat, Jingxian Wu, and Yingli Cao, "Unsupervised Bayesian learning for rice panicle segmentation with UAV images", Plant Methods (accepted for publication), 2020.
+Md Abul Hayat, Jingxian Wu, and Yingli Cao, "[Unsupervised Bayesian learning for rice panicle segmentation with UAV images](https://plantmethods.biomedcentral.com/articles/10.1186/s13007-020-00567-8)", Plant Methods, 2020.

 Please contact Dr. Jingxian Wu `wuj@uark.edu` before using this dataset for any research purpose.